MST-Textpattern/textpattern-groupdocs-assembly/README.md

 	1. To install: textpattern > admin > plugins
 	2. Paste the text-code (at .txt file) into the 'Install plugin' box

+###Plugin using description.

+1. Go to the Content > write and you will see a GroupDocs button below the Title textfield.

+2. Click on the button and put file ID that you can get from your GroupDocs account.

+3. After that Iframe tag will be pasted to the body textarea.

+4. Click publish button and click on view button near title fild to see the page.

 ###ChangeLog
 2012-12-06